US STOCKS-S&P flat after tax cut plan; Dow climbs to record

 Gains in shares of industrial stalwarts Boeing and 3M and bank Goldman Sachs helped boost the Dow.

-In after-hours trade, shares of Dow component Apple gained as the iPhone maker’s revenue forecast for the holiday shopping quarter was largely above market expectations.

-In the regular session, U.S. housing sector stocks tumbled amid concerns over the tax plan’s cap on deductions for mortgages.
+The U.S. housing sector tumbled amid concerns over the tax plan’s cap on deductions for mortgages.

 The PHLX Housing index fell 1.1 percent, with Toll Brothers down 6.1 percent and MDC Holdings off 12.0 percent.